That They May Be One In Us (John 17:21)

 When we try to make Jesus God, we have a hard time explaining simple truths.
 For example, if Jesus learned obedience it directly contradicts the fact that God has all knowledge.
 For God to have ALL knowledge there would be nothing else for him to learn.
 God cannot be made perfect for he is perfect!
 God cannot be our high priest after the order of anyone for he is our God and doesn’t play seconds.

 Since God cannot be physically seen or touched, God usually chooses to operate or reveal himself to man by various means, he did this in the past through an ass, a bush, his angels, and human beings.

-Finally, the last biblical record we have God did this through the man Christ Jesus (his Son):
+Finally, in the last biblical record, we have God did this through the man Christ Jesus (his Son):

 (Hebrews 1:1) – God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, 2 Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by [“by” (dia) also means “for”] whom also he made the worlds;

 (1 Timothy 2:5) – For there is one God, and one mediator between God and men, the man (Jesus Christ).
 Christ was human so he could accomplish God’s purpose by being a lamb from the flock without spot or blemish, the perfect sacrifice needed to atone for our sins.
 This allows us to be totally free from fear of death because Christ showed us that death is not permanent for those who believe in him, Christ Jesus.

 Today, we are the witnesses of God to this present world.
 We are the only witness of God’s love some people will ever see.
 To be this witness we need to follow Jesus Christ’s example.
 God specifically used the life of Jesus to show us how a human being could overcome the will of the flesh and become one with the perfect will of God.